ppy/osu-wiki/wiki/Tournaments/GTS/IGTS_2020/en.md

 ## All Stars participants

-Both teams were formed by a vote held in the IGTS Discord server, participants with the most votes get to be the captain from each team and then the rest of the members were decided by rankings as stated in [All Stars rules, section 4](#all-stars-rules).
+Both teams were formed by a vote held in the IGTS Discord server.
+Participants with the most votes got to be the captain for each team, and the rest of the members were decided by rankings as stated in the [All Stars rules](#all-stars-rules).

 | Team | Members |
 | :-- | :-- |